Would you know where to stay in Kamloops in British Columbia? I’ve got you covered!

 Another feature of the Sandman Signature Kamloops Hotel that’s worth mentioning is their 24-hour front desk.
 There’s nothing like being able to get assistance at any hour of the day or night without worrying about someone being around or available.
 Extra touches like that make all the difference.

-Guest will find free on-site parking, pets are allowed in select rooms, and the entire property is smoke-free.
+Guests will find free on-site parking, pets are allowed in select rooms, and the entire property is smoke-free.
 I stayed at the Sandman Signature as part of my Rocky Mountaineer Journey, but I’d stay there again on my own when traveling to Kamloops.
 It really was a great experience.

 If you find time to leave the comforts of your beautiful room, you’ll be surprised to find that there are many things nearby to see and do.
 The Sandman Centre, located just across the street, has plenty of exciting events happening and you can get exclusive deals while staying at the Sandman Signature Kamloops.
 Also just across the street is a lovely park with a walking trail.